Smart motorway safety is back in the spotlight as a widow is calling for Highways England to be investigated over the death of her husband.

 – What do drivers think about them?

-An AA poll of 15,000 motorists suggested only one in 10 drivers feel safer on smart motorways without a hard shoulder than traditional motorways.
+An AA poll of 15,000 motorists suggested only one in 10 drivers felt safer on smart motorways without a hard shoulder than traditional motorways.